Skip to Main Content

 Specific types of report

-Field reports are about the observations made, and the data gathered, on field trips, whereas technical reports convey technical information about the progress or results of research and development.
+Field reports are about the observations made, and the data gathered, on field trips

-For information about how to write a variety of reports, click here.
+More information on how to write a variety of reports